 M = Minimising our Impact & Leaving only Footprints

 We have a policy of minimal impact and ideally leaving no trace of our activities behind.
 This deals with how we affect the area while on our visit.
 The next group or person travelling should not be able to see that we were even there, apart perhaps from our footprints.
 The landscape or wildlife should not be altered in any way by our visit.

 E = Energy Efficiency

 By the very nature of what we do, we leave a minimal carbon footprint.
-Most of our day and overnight tours include walking, kayaking and/or fishing on a very small scale.
-Minimising the energy we use is important to us and we do this during our eco-friendly tours, where no boats with large outboard motors are used that both pollute the environment to some extent and not least disturb the marine animals and fish as a boat passes through the sea.
+Most of our day and overnight tours include showing our guests Tamaki Makaurau (Auckland) and Aotearoa (New Zealand) on a very small scale.
+Minimising the energy we use is important to us and we do this during our eco-friendly tours, where we continuously work on optimising our energy efficiency.

 Our activities are extremely low-impact and have very little or no noise pollution.
-Our Auckland Kayak Tours are a good example, where we silently glide through the waves, propelled only by our own paddles.
-In addition, our policy is to turn off lights when they are not needed in our office, re-use leftover bait (when we use bait at all) instead of throwing it away, minimising the amount of printing we do (storing electronically instead) and down to such things as regularly servicing our cars to ensure energy efficiency.
+Examples are to turn off lights when they are not needed in our office, minimising the amount of printing we do (storing electronically instead) and down to such things as regularly servicing our cars to ensure energy efficiency.

 N = New Zealand Made